heriwr/heriwr.github.io/docs/mynyddmor/gorsedd.md

 *   Conduct an environmental impact study on the presence of the city within the marine ecosystem
 *   Attempt to replicate the properties of the "seeing stone" for potential applications

+Here's a breakdown of key areas to flesh out Gorsedd, along with some unique details for inspiration:

+**Governance, Power, & Social Structure:**

+*   **Mixed heritage:** The collaboration between humans and dwarves is core to Gorsedd's existence.
+How is this reflected in the city's ruling structure?
+Is there a council,  co-leadership, or does power rest solely with one race?
+*   **Class Division:** Is there a clear hierarchy within the city?
+Are there separate districts for humans and dwarves?
+How does this play into tensions or dynamics?
+Does wealth play a defining social role?
+*   **Role of the Tower:** Does the Tower of Guard exert political power over the rest of Gorsedd, or is it more of a symbolic, military center?

+**Economic Engine:**

+*   **Beyond simple port life:**  What else drives the economy?
+Does the mountain hold vast mines central to Gorsedd's wealth?
+Are they famed for a unique craft or resource found only within the mountain?
+*   **Trade Routes:** What do they import vs what do they export?
+Where do their trade ships sail to?
+Are there rival port cities or trade agreements with other fantastical races?

+**Culture & Daily Life:**

+*   **Religious Influence:** What deities/belief systems exist in Gorsedd?
+Are they tied to the sea, the mountain, the White Tree, or something else entirely?
+Are there ornate temples or more humble worship practices?
+*   **Tavern Tales:** Imagine the stories, songs, and legends passed down in Gorsedd's pubs and markets.
+Are they about brave sea captains?
+Secret mountain tunnels?
+The city's founding?
+*   **Festivals:** Do they have celebratory events tied to the solstices, the tree, harvests, or historical victories?
+Think parades, costumes, unique foods!

+**Unique Details to Bring Gorsedd to Life:**

+*   **Sea Bioluminescence:** Perhaps rare algae in the Gates of the Deep cause the water to glow at night, making docking a mesmerizing spectacle.
+*   **Mountain Aviary:** Ravens trained as message carriers could nest high on the tower, visually connecting it to the rest of the city.
+*   **Sacred Forge:** Dwarven master smiths might maintain a legendary forge deep within the mountain, its bellows causing the peak to faintly glow red on certain nights.
+*   **Hidden Knowledge:** The White Tree Courtyard could be a place for scholars and philosophers, the city harboring a repository of collected wisdom.

+**Remember:** Don't provide answers to *all* of these questions in your worldbuilding.
+Leaving some open-ended invites mystery and room for stories to emerge!

 ## Generating Gorsedd